Can I Buy Contact Lenses

 Fairness to Contact Lens Consumers Act

-The Fairness to Contact Lens Consumers Act gives you the right to request and receive a copy of your contact lens prescription from your eye doctor so you can shop around when buying contacts so you can compare prices and get the best deal based on price, convenience and reputation of the seller.
+The Fairness to Contact Lens Consumers Act gives you the right to request and receive a copy of your contact lens prescription from your eye doctor so you can shop around when buying contacts so you can compare prices and get the best deal based on price, convenience and other factors.

 The Act was passed by Congress in 2003 and required the U.S. Federal Trade Commission (FTC) to develop guidelines that spell out the Act's requirements and enforce its provisions.